roman-milk/roman-milk.github.io/seduction-of-a-young-mother.md

  "Sweet fuck, yes, you're the best.
 Fuck me... fuck me!"

  Nobody had ever treated her like a whore and Sharon desperately knew she should protest, yet her body seemed out of control.
 When her hips started vibrating, her guts exploded.
 Suddenly she was pressed up against the wall and she had to turn her face.
 The vast cream flowed and intense convulsions erupted in her belly.
 "Gaaawww, gaaawwwkkk."
-Report_Story #3